BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject2.md

 # Use following brief to complete this project via PowerShell

-## Recover deleted user from Domain controller Recycle-Bin
+## Recover deleted user from Domain Controller Recycle-Bin

 - Write a function that does the following:
   - Lists all deleted object using Out-Gridview